mikeal/block-box/README.md

 * The size, in bytes, of the LARGEST BLOCK_LENGTH.
 * The number of DIGESTS in the BOX.

-All digests smaller than the LARGEST DIGEST will be zero filled.
+With this information we can determine the optimal integer format of the OFFSET and BLOCK_LENGTH encodings and all digests smaller than the LARGEST DIGEST will be zero filled which means the size of the DIGESTS can be determined from the HEADER read.

 All digests in the BOX MUST appear in binary sort order in both the DIGESTS and their corresponding block data